 Really hard to believe this August 29th story from Metro.
 A man named Brian Mcauley lost over 100 pounds (lbs) of weight.
 Then his completely white hair became entirely dark.
 On top of that, his hair became thicker than before.
 He sounds quite sincere, but of course this seems ludicrous.

 The Guardian: How close is a cure for baldness?

 On August 31st, The Guardian published an interesting article on how close we are to a cure for baldness.
-While the author omits discussion of most of the potential future cures and treatments for hair loss, he does provide an update on osteoporosis drug WAY-316606 (and its related hair loss drug’s potential clinical trials via Italian company Giuliani Pharma).
+While the author omits discussion of most of the potential future cures and treatments for hair loss, he does provide an update on osteoporosis drug WAY-316606.
+He also discusses its related hair loss drug’s potential clinical trials via Italian company Giuliani Pharma.

 Apparently, Dr. Nathan Hawkshaw has stopped research work in this area, but Giuliani Pharma hopes to take his findings and proceed to clinical trials.
 Very unlikely that we will see this drug come to market anytime in the next 3-4 years even if trials do proceed on time.

 The Guardian article also mentions RiverTown’s RT1640, which involves a similar treatment mechanism, but via the direct use of Cyclosporine A and several other compounds.